 Investigators both local and from Washington are still working to determine what ignited the original fire leading to the deadly blast.
 As with any plant explosion, sorting through the blast to find the cause takes time.
 Investigators have not ruled out accident, arson or terrorist act at this time.

 Industrial plants are regulated by federal law.
 Certain safe guards and precautions are required not only to ensure that equipment failure does not occur, but also that unauthorized persons do not get into the facility.
-A Texas industrial accident lawyer can look into prior permits and citations issued to the plant to determine whether it was in compliance with federal law or whether there was a history of violations.
+A industrial accident defense lawyer can look into prior permits and citations issued to the plant to determine whether it was in compliance with federal law or whether there was a history of violations.

 This explosion demonstrates how far-reaching the damage can be from an industrial accident and why strict regulation is necessary.
 Right now, preventing further loss of life and injury by rescue operations takes priority.
 In the weeks to come, not only will there need to be physical damage assessments, but also environmental impact analysis done.
 What we have seen so far has likely not even scratched the surface of true magnitude of the damage done here.